-- 14. To urge faculty, staff, and administrators of ELCA-related colleges, universities, and seminaries to renew their efforts to develop syllabi and best practices that affirm and promote the gifts of women from varied identities and backgrounds; - 15.
-To call upon rostered and lay congregational leaders, synodical and CWO staff, social ministry organizations, and faculty and staff at ELCA colleges, seminaries, and universities to renew their efforts to welcome, care for, and support the lives and gifts of LGBTQIA+ persons and to oppose discrimination against these persons so that they may live into the promise of gender justice envisioned in this social statement; - 16.
-To call on the church in all its expressions and related agencies, organizations, and institutions to embed and incorporate anti-sexism training and protocols in their ongoing work, including appropriate adaptations to boundaries training for rostered ministers, and to create institutional resources to support rostered ministers who experience sexual misconduct or gender-based harassment, as well as pastoral care resources for all affected by sexism; - 17.
-To direct the ELCA Church Council to establish a process for public repentance regarding the sins of patriarchy and sexism and establish a churchwide day of confession and repentance no later than the 2022 ELCA Churchwide Assembly; - 18.
-To call upon the Office of the Bishop, in collaboration with appropriate units in the CWO, to establish and oversee processes for implementation of and accountability for these resolutions and to report to the fall meeting of ELCA Church Council in 2021.
+- 12. To commend the ongoing ministries of Women of the ELCA and Lutheran Men in 1730 Mission, and to encourage participation in their work, especially as they address the 1731 issues identified in this social statement; 1732 1733 13.
+To call upon those engaged in publishing activities throughout the ELCA to continue and extend their support for gender equity in ELCA resources and communications through 1734 such dimensions as language, images, stories, themes, and representation of contributors: 1735 14.
+To urge faculty, staff, and administrators of ELCA-related colleges, universities, and 1736 seminaries to renew their efforts to develop syllabi and best practices that affirm and 1737 promote the gifts of women from varied identities and backgrounds; 1738 15.
+To call upon rostered and lay congregational leaders, synodical and CWO staff, social 1739 ministry organizations, and faculty and staff at ELCA colleges, seminaries, and 1740 universities to renew their efforts to welcome, care for, and support the lives and gifts of 1741 LGBTQIA persons and to oppose discrimination against these persons so that they may 1742 live into the promise of gender justice envisioned in this social statement; 1743 16.
+To call for the church in all its expressions and related agencies, organizations, and 1744 institutions to embed and incorporate anti-sexism training and protocols in their ongoing 1745 work; 1746 17.
+To call upon the Office of the Bishop, in collaboration with appropriate units in the 1747 - 1748 CWO, to establish and oversee processes for implementation of and accountability for - these resolutions and to report to the fall meeting of ELCA Church Council in 2021.